SX-Aurora/aveo/doc/Restriction.md

 VEO does not support a quadruple precision real number and a variable length character string as a return value of Fortran functions.

+When veo_proc_create() is invoked, multiple threads for a OpenMP program are created on VE side by default.
+If you do not use OpenMP, set environment variable OMP_NUM_THREADS=1.

 Synchronous APIs wait the completion of previous requests submitted by asynchronous APIs.
 Synchronous APIs are below:
  - veo_alloc_mem()